Let me start out with an obvious fact: Site speed matters for SEO.

 Keep in mind as well that Google really likes a good UX.
-Stripping down your site to a few bare-bones lines of HTML won’t necessarily boost your rankings, however, if you’ve destroyed the visual appeal or overall UX of the site in the process.
-You need both to optimize speed and user experience to improve your rankings.
+Stripping down your site to a few bare-bones lines of HTML won’t necessarily boost your search rankings, however, if you’ve destroyed the visual appeal or overall UX of the site in the process.
+You need both to optimize site speed and user experience to improve your search rankings.

 Takeaway #3: Optimize your TTFB first!